-HB 184 (PN 152) would require a sentencing enhancement for any conviction under Section 2505 if the person who died by suicide was under 18 years of age, had an intellectual disability, or was on the autism spectrum.
+HB 184 (PN 152) would require the Pennsylvania Commission on Sentencing to create a sentencing enhancement for any conviction under 18 Pa.C.S.A. § 2505 if the person who died by suicide was under 18 years of age, had an intellectual disability, or was on the autism spectrum.